ampreeT/SourceCoop/README.md

 - add instancing for wall chargers
 - trip mines lose the bright blue beam color when mp_teamplay=1
 - (BM MP issue) other players' flashlight stays in place when they get out of range.
 One possible resolution would be to change transmit options or hook settransmit if it is an entity.
+- make point_hurt with target of !player affect all players

 ### feature
 - add a hardcore mode where map resets when everyone dies, disable respawning, put dead players on spectate